-of visual diagrams used to represent non-visual stimuli.
+Three clarifications will be useful at the outset.
+First, we emphasized in Section 6 that our analysis is appropriately abstract: although the properties assigned to possible denotations are ones that would be inferred about sound sources, these properties themselves need not involve sound, and thus they may be true of objects that are not sound-producing.
+Still, the principles by which we structure the music may stem from general principles by which auditory stimuli are sequenced so as to correspond to the structure of the events that caused them.
+The situation is in this respect reminiscent of visual diagrams used to represent non-visual stimuli.
 For instance, although the graph in (7)c represents sound (specifically, loudness) rather than visually perceptible objects, we naturally sequence it using general principles of visual perception as if we were trying to uncover the structure of objects that caused this visual stimulus.
 Second, the analysis we are about to develop takes the tree-like structure of musical syntax not to be of the same nature as that found in linguistic syntax.
-Conceptually, tree-structure in linguistic syntax is often taken to reflect the way in which words are put together (this is sometimes called their 'derivational history': in several theories tree structure just reflects the derivational theory of a sentence21).
-By contrast, we take the musical syntax under consideration here to stem from the fact that auditory stimuli usually are structured so as to reflect the structure of the denoted events.
-Technically, following Lerdahl and Jackendoff 1983 we will take the tree structures obtained in this musical syntax to be less constrained than standard 'derivation trees' in linguistic syntax.
+Conceptually, tree structures in linguistic syntax are often taken to reflect the way in which words are put together (this is sometimes called their 'derivational history': in several theories, tree structures just reflect the derivational history of sentences28).
+By contrast, we take the musical syntax under consideration here to stem from the fact that auditory stimuli are usually structured so as to reflect the structure of the denoted events.
+Technically, following Lerdahl and Jackendoff 1983, we will take the tree structures obtained in this musical syntax to be less constrained than standard 'derivation trees' in linguistic syntax.
 Third, we agree with much formal work (including Lerdahl and Jackendoff 1983) in taking musical structure to be a mental construct.
 But instead of taking it to be produced by a separate syntactic module, we will seek to derive some of its properties from the perceiver's attempt to recover the structure of the denoted events.